Performance Enhancement in 2032: A Scenario for Military Planners,

 This next advance in many ways is even more revolutionary.
 When Google's Avatar OS emerged, it became clear that we were no longer content to simply talk to our computers as though they were disembodied machines.
 We wanted to relate to our favorite virtual human beings, and to choose from a broad range of possible personality types.
 We wanted this because human-like agents/avatars have an ability to communicate nonverbally with us, to frown or place their hand on their chin until they understand what we were telling them to do, to smile when they detect we are smiling at their jokes, to talk and act in a calm and relaxing manner when their voice analyzers tell them we are upset, to speak more rapidly when they see we are bored or hurried, etc.

 Having a nonverbal visual channel running in parallel makes all our linguistic communication a lot more efficient than talking to a disembodied CI.
 It's why human beings prefer face-to-face meetings over telephonic meetings for a wide range of interactive tasks.
-In order to do this well, our CI-equipped virtual avatars began to capture the general features of human personality (so called "personality capture"), as well as the specific features of the users who were running personalized avatars, or cybertwins (CT's).
+In order to do this well, our CI-equipped virtual avatars began to capture the general features of human personality (so called "personality capture"), as well as the specific features of the users who were running personalized software agents, or digital twins (DT's).
 To facilitate our ability to understand and benefit from them, they began to model human preferences and display human emotion and body language.

-Today, people are beginning to feel that their cybertwins are their best companions, coaches, teachers, and protectors.
+Today, people are beginning to feel that their software twins are their best companions, coaches, teachers, and protectors.
 The level of trust has gone sky high with the average unsophisticated user, but the reality is the technology still needs a lot of work.
-People still try to game the CT and CI systems, even sabotage them or use them to harm others.
+People still try to game the DT systems, even sabotage them or use them to harm others.
 That's where the national security apparatus (police, FBI, DoD) come in.

 What is the Army's unique role in this process?
 Preventing cyberterrorism is one of our top responsibilities in the modern era.
 The DoD, through the Joint Military Group, does all the first level development testing of our next generation networks, which we try to make as secure as possible.
 We also use existing networks for our wargames, looking for unanticipated threats.